Travel through history from Nomadic tribes and Muslim preachers to Silk Road traders and Soviet spies

 Is this trip for you?

-This trip is graded Activity Level 1 (Easy).
-For more information on our trip gradings please visit the Activity Level Guidelines page.
-If you have any queries about the difficulty of the trip please do not hesitate to contact us.
+This trip is graded Activity Level 2 (Easy & Moderate).
+For more information on our trip gradings, visit the Activity Level Guidelines page.
+If you have any queries about the difficulty of the trip, please contact us.

-This is an extremely rewarding trip if you want to explore the heart of Central Asia and are prepared for a few long drivers, early starts/long days, and hot (and sometimes cold) temperatures.
+Itinerary: This is an extremely rewarding trip if you want to explore the heart of Central Asia and are prepared for a few long drives, early starts/long days, and hot (and sometimes cold) temperatures.
 Tourist services and facilities can be patchy and erratic.
-Tolerance and flexibility are required, and for this you will be rewarded with an insight into local life.
-The camel ride at Aidarkul Lake is optional and usually people walk alongside the camels after an initial 20-minute to 30-minute ride.
+Tolerance and flexibility are required, and for this you are rewarded with an insight into local life.

 Following a review of all our trips we have categorised this trip as generally not suitable for persons of reduced mobility.
 However if you are a regular traveller on such trips, please contact customer services to discuss the trip and your personal condition.